zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the rank.
+Calculates the rank.
 The ranking of the same row data with col2 drops.

 **Parameter description**:

--   Partition by \[col1, col2..\]: specify columns to use window function.
+-   Partition by \[col1, col2..\]: Specifies columns to use window function.
--   Order by col1\[asc|desc\], col2\[asc|desc\]: specify the value which the rank is based on.
+-   Order by col1\[asc|desc\], col2\[asc|desc\]: Specifies the value which the rank is based on.

 **Return value**: